mvllow/modes.nvim/readme.md

 vim.cmd('hi ModesVisual guibg=#9745be),
 ```

-In the future, highlight groups will be customizable.
-More documentation coming soon!

 ## Known issues

 - Some _Which Key_ presets conflict with this plugin.
 For example, `d` and `y` operators will not apply highlights if `operators = true` because _Which Key_ takes priority